snotskie/ttrpg/md/index.md

 If your game's setting allows you to play non-human characters, there are generally two approaches for how to represent it.
 The choice depends on the variety of non-human backgrounds among players:

 - **High Variety:** If each player character has a different non-human background, then the simplest option is to use each character's Backstory to cover one or two simple actions, within reason, that characters of their background could perform unaided that humans couldn't.
-- **Low Variety:** If the player characters come from just a few non-human backgrounds, the GM may expand the scope of two or three Stats to cover one or two simple actions each, within reason, that characters of their non-human backgrounds could perform unaided that humans couldn't.
+- **Low Variety:** If the player characters come from just a few non-human backgrounds, at table discretion, the scope of two or three Stats may be expanded to cover one or two simple actions each, within reason, that characters of their non-human backgrounds could perform unaided that humans couldn't.

-### Step Four · Choose Aptitudes
+### Step Four · Choose Aptitudes and Vulnerabilities
 <!-- _class: creation -->

-The following pages describe rules for **Aptitudes** and **Specializations**.
-You won't begin the game with Specializations, but you will start with Aptitudes drawn from your Backstory.
+The following pages describe rules for **Aptitudes**, **Specializations**, and **Vulnerabilities**.
+You won't begin the game with Specializations, but you will start with Aptitudes and Vulnerabilities drawn from your Backstory.

-To help you select your starting Aptitudes, begin to imagine your character. **Have you seen characters like them before?** Then with that in mind **select two** areas from your Backstory to begin the game "apt" in.
+To help you select your starting Aptitudes, begin to imagine your character. **Have you seen characters like them before?** With that in mind, **select two areas from your Backstory to begin the game "apt" in**.
 For example: Tying Knots (for a scout), Swordfighting (for a knight), Breathing Fire (for a dragonborn), Reading Legal Documents (for the child of a politician), Acting (for a theater kid), Manipulating Technology (for a hacker), Stunt Driving (for a stunt performer), Friendly Interactions with the Empire (for someone raised in the empire), Unfriendly Interactions with the Rebels (for someone raised in the empire).
 If you begin the game with a Stat Die of size $d8$, **select a third** area to begin the game apt in as well.

+Also think about your character's flaws, what they care about enough to lose their composure over, and so on.
+With that in mind, **select two areas from your Backstory to begin the game "vulnerable" in**.

-You may also become apt in more areas or **specialize** your apt areas in the **Session Shop** later to gain **customized effects**.
+You may become apt in more areas or **specialize** your apt areas in the **Session Shop** later to gain **customized effects**.

-### Aptitudes and Specializations
+### Apt, Specs, and Vulns
 <!-- _class: rules -->

-Characters in this game may have a number of unique effects based on their Aptitudes and Specializations, described below.
+Characters in this game may have a number of unique effects based on their Aptitudes, Specializations, and Vulnerabilities (or "Apts, Specs, and Vulns" for short), described below.
 The Session Shop chapter lists sample Specializations, which refer to rules described in the following chapters.
 However, for now you should know:

-- **Aptitudes:** Your Aptitudes are the important and often unique narrative areas you are "apt" in.
+- **Aptitudes and Vulnerabilities:** Your Aptitudes are the important and often unique narrative areas you are "apt" in.
+In contrast, your Vulnerabilities are the narrative areas you are "vulnerable" in.
 - **Specializations:** Your Specializations are the Aptitudes you have "specialized," which grant you unique effects depending on the nature of the specialization.
 You may specialize your Aptitudes in the Session Shop.
 An example is given on the next page.
 - **Specialization Limits:** You may not specialize the same Aptitude more than once or choose the same Specialization more than once.
 - **Aptitude Ease:** When you perform a Check related enough to your Aptitudes, you may round rolls of $3$ or $4$ up to $5$, regardless of the Check's difficulty.
+However, when you perform a Check related enough to your Vulnerabilities, its difficulty is one ranker higher.
-- **Aptitude Difficulty:** When another character Attacks you or Defends against your Delayed Attack, if the Check is related enough to your Aptitudes, its difficulty is one ranker higher.
-If the relevant Aptitude is specialized, the difficulty is an additional rank higher.
+- **Aptitude Difficulty:** When another character Attacks you or Defends against your Delayed Attack, if the Check is related enough to your Aptitudes, its difficulty is one ranker higher, and if the relevant Aptitude is specialized, the difficulty is an additional rank higher.
+However, if the Check is related enough to your Vulnerabilities, its difficulty is one ranker lower.

 ---
 <!-- _class: rules -->